Engee documentation

 prbset

-Enable or disable usage of PT-RS (Phase Tracking Reference Signal) in the PDSCH (Physical Downlink Shared Channel) in 5G NR.
-PT-RS serves to correct and compensate for phase noise due to transmitter and receiver instabilities.
-It is particularly useful at high modulation orders such as 256QAM or 1024QAM where the impact of phase errors can be significant.
-Enabling PT-RS improves data transmission quality by increasing synchronisation accuracy, especially under conditions of frequency interference or fast motion.
+Enable or disable the use of phase change tracking signals (PT-RS, Phase Tracking Reference Signal) in the PDSCH (Physical Downlink Shared Channel) channel in 5G NR.
+PT-RS is used to correct and compensate for phase noise caused by instabilities of the transmitter and receiver.
+It is especially useful at high modulation orders, such as 256QAM or 1024QAM where the influence of phase errors can be significant.
+The inclusion of PT-RS improves data transmission quality by increasing synchronization accuracy, especially in conditions of frequency interference or fast movement.

 enableptrs